Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Cushie 4 Seater Sectional Sleeper Sofa w/ Chaise 4.1 4.5 4.0 3.9 3.9 4.5 3.6

-How to Choose the Cushie Sofa?
+How to Choose the Right Cushie Sofa

 Limitations

-Cushie Sofa Vs. Alternatives
+Cushie Sofa vs. Alternatives

 • Why choose these models

-• Mattress-style foam + pocket-spring sleep surface and quick sit-to-sleep conversion
+• Mattress-like sleeper surface and quick conversion

 • Alternatives to consider

-Pro Tips for Cushie Sofa
+Pro Tips for Everyday Use

 FAQs